 - With the .PARAM statement placed in the netlist. - With Let command from the command line or from a script.
-(If using a script you must prefix the parameter names with global:) - By sweeping the value with using parameter mode of a swept analysis (see "General Sweep Specification" on page 191) or multi-step analysis (see "Multi Step Analyses" on page 193).
+(If using a script you must prefix the parameter names with global:) - By sweeping the value with using parameter mode of a swept analysis (see General Sweep Specification) or multi-step analysis (see Multi Step Analyses).